The Needs of Elderly Care & Understanding the Physical and Emotional Aspects

 By understanding the physical health considerations and addressing the emotional and psychological well-being of elderly parents, we can provide comprehensive care that promotes their overall well-being.
 In the following sections.

-A. Home modifications and safety precautions
+A. Home Modification and Safety Precuations

 Removing hazards and ensuring accessibility